shuguang-52/shuguang-52.github.io/_pages/igoas.md

 		</div>
 <figcaption>
 <br>
-The flowchart of the proposed IGOAS network.
+Figure 1.The flowchart of the proposed IGOAS network
 </figcaption>
 </figure>